ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### (7)  -> Request with expired token {id="step7"}

-At some point, the client makes a request as in [Step 5](#step5) but with the expired access token.
+At some point, the client repeats the request from [Step 5](#step5), but with an expired access token.

 ### (8)  <- 401 Unauthorized response {id="step8"}

-The resource server returns the `401` unauthorized response, so the client should invoke the `refreshTokens` callback.
+When the token is no longer valid, the resource server returns a `401 Unauthorized` response.
+The client then invokes the `refreshTokens` callback, which is responsible for obtaining new tokens.

-> Note that the `401` response returns JSON data with error details, and we need to [handle this case](#step12) when receiving a response.
+> The `401` response returns JSON data with error details.
+This needs to be [handled when receiving a response](#step12).

 ### (9)  -> Authorization grant (refresh token) {id="step9"}

-To obtain a new access token, we need to configure `refreshTokens` and make another request to the token endpoint.
-This time, we use the `refresh_token` grant type instead of `authorization_code`:
+To obtain a new access token, you need to configure `refreshTokens` to make another request to the token endpoint.
+This time, the `refresh_token` grant type is used instead of `authorization_code`:

 ```kotlin
 ```
 {src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="43-44,48-56,59,63-64"}

-Note that the `refreshTokens` callback uses `RefreshTokensParams` as a receiver and allows you to access the following settings:
+The `refreshTokens` callback uses `RefreshTokensParams` as a receiver and allows you to access the following settings:
-- The `client` instance.
-In the code snippet above, we use it to submit form parameters.
+- The `client` instance, which can be used to submit form parameters.
 - The `oldTokens` property is used to access the refresh token and send it to the token endpoint.

-> The `markAsRefreshTokenRequest` function exposed by `HttpRequestBuilder` enables special handling of requests used to obtain a refresh token.
+> The `markAsRefreshTokenRequest` function exposed by `HttpRequestBuilder` enables special handling of requests used
+> to obtain a refresh token.

 ### (10) <- Access and refresh tokens {id="step10"}

-After receiving new tokens, we can save them in the [storage](#step4), so `refreshTokens` looks as follows:
+After receiving new tokens, they need to be saved in the [token storage](#step4).
+With this, the `refreshTokens` callback looks as follows:

 ```kotlin
 ```